cosmelab/albopictus-diapause-rnaseq/assistant_rules.md

 12. Never create documentation files (.md) unless specifically asked
 13. Keep responses concise and to the point
 14. Only use emojis if explicitly requested
+15. DO NOT USE CAPS for .md filenames - use lowercase only (except for README.md)

 ## Git/Repository Specific

-15. If git operations are needed, explain the exact commands you will run and their purpose
+16. If git operations are needed, explain the exact commands you will run and their purpose
-16. Never force push without explicit permission
+17. Never force push without explicit permission
-17. Never modify .gitignore or other git configuration files without permission
+18. Never modify .gitignore or other git configuration files without permission
-18. Always verify paths and configurations before making changes
+19. Always verify paths and configurations before making changes

 ## Failure to Follow Rules